-We have five patent applications pending in the PRC relating to our SARS vaccine technology.
-There are no issued patents or any patent application pending with respect to our existing vaccine products or our pandemic influenza or JE product candidates.
+We have one registered patent and 3 patent applications pending in the PRC relating to our SARS vaccine technology.
+We do not have any other issued patent or pending patent application with respect to our existing vaccine products or our pandemic influenza or JE product candidates.
 The process of seeking patent protection can be lengthy and expensive, and we cannot assure you that these patent applications, or any patent applications we may make in the future in respect of other products, will result in patents being issued, or that any patents issued in the future will be able to provide us with meaningful protection or commercial advantage.
 Our patent applications may be challenged, invalidated or circumvented in the future.